 The Dell UltraSharp U2723QE has an exceptional SDR color volume.
 It displays a wide range of colors that are as bright as pure white.
 However, it struggles to display really dark colors due to the low contrast, but it's better than most IPS panel monitors thanks to the IPS Black technology.

 The Dell U2723QE's reflection handling is disappointing.
 It struggles in rooms with strong light sources, like if you place it opposite a window, but it gets bright enough to fight glare in rooms with a few lamps around.
 Unlike the Dell U3223QE, it doesn't have a pink tint, and you can see the differences here.
+If you want better reflection handling, look into the ASUS ProArt Display PA279CRV.

 The Dell U2723QE has fantastic text clarity thanks to the high pixel density.
 Enabling Windows ClearType (top photo) makes the letters bolder and easier to read.